Information for Publishing to Stores

 Private Key and Certificate Signing Request (CSR)

-- Download OpenSSL from the following site, if you don’t already have an implementation then you can get it from one of the sites linked on the page below:
+- Download OpenSSL from the following site, if you don’t already have an implementation then you can get from the following link: https://wiki.openssl.org/index.php/Binaries

 - When OpenSSL is installed, open a command prompt to the directory where you installed it and enter the following commands

-- openssl req -new -key key -out ios.csr -subj “/emailAddress=YOUREMAILADDRESS, CN=APPNAME, C=COUNTRYCODE“
+openssl genrsa -out ios_private.key 2048 openssl req -new -key ios_private.key -out ios.csr -subj "/emailAddress=YOUREMAILADDRESS, CN=APPNAME, C=COUNTRYCODE"

 Note: Make sure to replace the bold text above with relevant information for your app.